AI-ApeX-DeV/Fobay/Readme.md

-# Dietary Remix - Your DIet Buddy 🥑💪
+# Yummo - Your DIet Buddy 🥑💪

 ## Overview